 If you have a family history of melanoma or other risk factors for melanoma, it is important for you to schedule regular check-ups with a dermatologist who is trained to identify skin cancers for early detection of changing moles.

 Treatment of Skin Cancer

 The first line treatment of skin cancer is always surgical excision and it is better to treat early than late.

 A skin biopsy with laboratory analysis is sometimes necessary to confirm the clinical suspicion.
-Thereafter, your dermatologist will plan the surgical excision to completely remove the skin cancer.
-A wide excision surgery may sometimes be necessary depending on the type of skin cancers you have.
+Thereafter, Dr Wong will plan the surgical excision to completely remove the skin cancer.
+A wide excision surgery may sometimes be necessary depending on the type of skin cancers.

-Further blood test and imaging studies may have to be done to detect if the cancer has spread to other parts of body.
-Chemotherapy or radiation therapy may sometimes be necessary as a follow up treatment.
+Further blood test and imaging studies may have to be done to detect if cancer has spread to other parts of the body.
+Chemotherapy or radiation therapy may sometimes be necessary as follow-up treatment.

 Dr Wong Soon Tee – Dermatologist for Skin Cancer & Mole Management

 - In 1998 – 2000.
 Dr Wong Soon Tee was conferred the Commonwealth Fellowship by the Association of Commonwealth Universities (UK) to research on skin cancers at the Imperial Cancer Research Fund, Skin Tumour Laboratory.
 This has honed his skills and sharpness in picking up early skin cancer and removing them.